Statistical mechanics of phase transitions in elastic media with vanishing thermal expansion: Correspondence between the order of the transition and displacement fluctuations

-We now discuss the correspondence between the elastic deformation fluctuations and the order of the transition, as one crosses the transition temperature.
-We make the following general conclusions about the interrelations between the correlations of the transverse and longitudinal displacement fluctuations: \begin{enumerate} \item At 2D \begin{enumerate} \item If there is a second order phase transition with no jump in the order parameter across the transition, and the unrenormalized model parameters falling in the stable region of the phase space, then the Lam\'e coefficients increase as the transition temperature $T_c$ is approached from the above.
+We now elucidate the correspondence between the displacement fluctuations and the order of the associated transitions, as one crosses the transition temperature.
+We make the following general conclusions about the interrelations between the variances and correlations of the displacement fluctuations. \begin{enumerate} \item At 2D \begin{enumerate} \item If there is a second order phase transition (i.e., with no jump in the order parameter across the transition) with the unrenormalized model parameters falling in the stable region of the phase space, then the Lam\'e coefficients increase as the transition temperature $T_c$ is approached from the above.
 The Lam\'e coefficients decrease as $T$ is further reduced below $T_c$.
 If the system size diverges, the Lam\'e coefficients too diverge as $T_c$ is approached.
-The system shows novel positional SQLRO, different from the well-known QLRO at $T\neq T_c$, or in a single-component elastic medium.
-The displace correlation function for large separation is much smaller than what it is away from $T_c$, or in a single component medium. \item On the other hand, if there is a second order phase transition and the unrenormalized model parameters fall in the unstable region of the phase space, then for a system with a finite size $L<L_m$, a critical size, the Lam\'e coefficients decrease as temperature $T$ as the transition temperature $T_c$ is approached from the above.
+The system shows novel {\em anomalous elasticity} resulting into positional SQLRO in the thermodynamic limit, different from the well-known QLRO at $T\neq T_c$, or in a single-component elastic medium.
+The displacement correlation function for a large separation is much smaller than what it is away from $T_c$, or in a single component medium. \item On the other hand, if there is a second order phase transition and the unrenormalized model parameters fall in the unstable region of the phase space, then for a system with a finite size $L<L_c$, a critical size, the Lam\'e coefficients decrease as temperature $T$ as the transition temperature $T_c$ is approached from the above.
 The Lam\'e coefficients increase as $T$ is further reduced below $T_c$.
-Close to $T_c$, the Lam\'e coefficients vanish as the system size $L$ approaches $L_m$ from below; in fact, for $L>L_m$, the system gets unstable with the attendant loss of any positional order. \item If there is a first order transition at the transition temperature $T^*$ with a finite jump in the order parameter, then there is a finite jump in the Lam\'e coefficients directly related to the jump in the order parameter.
+Close to $T_c$, the Lam\'e coefficients vanish as the system size $L$ approaches $L_c$ from below; in fact, for $L>L_c$, the system gets unstable with the attendant loss of any positional order. \item If there is a first order transition at the transition temperature $T^*$ with a finite jump in the order parameter, then there is a finite jump in the Lam\'e coefficients directly related to the jump in the order parameter.
 The displacement correlator shows conventional QLRO, with its amplitude showing a jump across the transition temperature. \item Independent of the order of the phase transition, the values of the Lam\'e coefficients above the transition temperature can be lower or higher than the corresponding values below the transition.
-This is controlled by the model parameters. \end{enumerate} \item At higher dimensions $D>2$ \begin{enumerate} \item If there is a second order phase transition with the unrenormalized model parameters falling in the stable region of the phase space, the Lam\'e coefficients do not diverge as the critical point is approached.
+This is controlled by the model parameters. \end{enumerate} \item At higher dimensions $d>2$ \begin{enumerate} \item If there is a second order phase transition with the unrenormalized model parameters falling in the stable region of the phase space, the Lam\'e coefficients do not diverge as the critical point is approached.
 The system shows conventional LRO.
-When the unrenormalized model parameters fall in the unstable region of the phase space, the system gets unstable as soon as the system size exceeds a small size controlled by the microscopic parameters.
+When the unrenormalized model parameters fall in the unstable region of the phase space for any value of the system size $L$.
 This corresponds to positional short range order only. \item If there is a first order transition, the Lam\`e coefficients show a jump across the transition temperature, concomitant with a jump in the displacement correlation function that shows conventional LRO below and above the transition temperature. \end{enumerate}

 \end{enumerate}